YanzheL/llzw-docs/source/includes/_products.md

 ## Invalidate a Specific Product

-> The above command returns JSON structured like this:
+> The response JSON structured like this:

 ```json
 {